Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models: Introduction

 The Kitaev exchange interaction also plays a key role in the modelling of other compounds such as the van der Waals ruthenate $\alpha$-$\text{RuCl}_{3}$.
-A recent relevant example is a study that proposes a minimal microscopic 2D spin model for $\alpha$-$\text{RuCl}_{3}$ \cite{maksimov_rethinking_2020}.
+A recent study proposes a minimal microscopic 2D spin model for $\alpha$-$\text{RuCl}_{3}$ \cite{maksimov_rethinking_2020}.
 The model at play is an extension of the Kitaev model that considers both Kitaev and Heisenberg exchange interactions, third neighbor exchange and $\Gamma$ interactions (i.e., terms that couple different spin components for each nearest neighbor bond).
-The authors treat this generalized Kitaev-Heisenberg (K-H) model using a a mean-field random-phase approximation, aiming at extracting quantities such as the dynamical structure factor \cite{maksimov_rethinking_2020}.
+The authors treat this generalized K-H model using a a mean-field random-phase approximation, aiming at extracting quantities such as the dynamical structure factor \cite{maksimov_rethinking_2020}.
 The use of this mean-field approach is justified by comparing its results with those of exact diagonalization \cite{winter_probing_2018}.
-However, exact diagonalization is limited to relatively small system sizes (for example, in Ref. \cite{winter_probing_2018}, the authors use a 24-site cluster).
+However, exact diagonalization is limited to relatively small system sizes (for example, in Ref. \cite{winter_probing_2018}, a 24-site cluster is used).
 Thus, this approach runs into the risk of overlooking large scale properties of the model.
-In fact, in Refs. \cite{nasu_thermodynamic_2020,nasu_spin_2021}, the authors detect small finite-size effects when computing the dynamical spin structure factor using QMC simulations of the Kitaev model in the presence of disorder --- which deems the study of large scale properties crucial --- even for clusters of 288 sites\footnote{Note that the Monte Carlo approach of Refs. \cite{nasu_thermodynamic_2020,nasu_spin_2021} requires the partial diagonalization of the original Hamiltonian in terms of Majorana fermions.
-On the other hand, a direct Quantum Monte Carlo simulation of the Kitaev model suffers from the sign problem.}.
+In fact, in Refs. \cite{nasu_thermodynamic_2020,nasu_spin_2021}, the authors detect finite-size effects when computing the dynamical spin structure factor using QMC simulations of the Kitaev model in the presence of disorder --- which deems the study of large scale properties crucial --- even for clusters of 288 sites\footnote{The scheme in Refs. \cite{nasu_thermodynamic_2020,nasu_spin_2021} requires the partial diagonalization of the original Hamiltonian in terms of Majorana fermions.
+On the other hand, a direct QMC simulation of the Kitaev model suffers from the sign problem.}.
 These developments illustrate the need to develop accurate, general purpose computational methods that scale favorably with the system size.